davidparry/lora-codecs/README.md

 # LoRaWan Basic
-LoRaWan is a Specification is a Low Power Wide Area (LPWA) network protocol designed to wirelessly connect battery operated ‘things’ to the internet in regional, national or global networks.
+LoRaWan is the main Specification, it uses a Low Power Wide Area (LPWA) network protocol designed to wirelessly connect battery operated ‘things’ to the internet in regional, national or global networks.
 The protocol includes features that support low-cost, mobile, and secure bi-directional communication for Internet of Things (IoT).
 Link: https://lora-alliance.org/lorawan-for-developers